Nonlinear semigroups built on generating families and their Lipschitz sets: Infinitesimal generator

-Second, assume that $(X,\|\cdot\|,\leq)$ is a Banach lattice.
-Let $(S(t))_{t\ge 0}$ be a semigroup of convex monotone operators.
-Then, the quotient on the right hand side of~\eqref{eq:domaininvariant} is non-decreasing in $h>0$ and bounded from below.
-Hence, if $X$ is a Banach lattice with order continuous norm, the limit on the right hand side of~\eqref{eq:domaininvariant} exists as a norm limit.
-In this case, we can apply Lemma~\ref{lem:domaininvariant} to obtain the invariance of the domain.
-For the details we refer to~\cite{denk2019convex}.
-For instance, the $L^p$-space for $p\in [1,\infty)$ is a Banach lattice with order continuous norm, see~\cite{wnuk1999banach}.
-However, in general for the supremum norm the limit on the right hand side of~\eqref{eq:domaininvariant} does not exist.
-Thus, the domain of a nonlinear semigroup on $C_0$ or $\UC_\kappa$ needs not to be invariant.
-In that case, one can relay on weaker notions of differentiability.
-For instance, the sublinear semigroups in~\cite{dkn2,roecknen} solve the respective PDE in the viscosity sense, see~\cite{Crandall-Ishii-Lions92}.
-For the invariance of the domain, the supremum norm is in general to strong and weaker topologies are required, see \cite{denk2020convex}. \end{remark}
+\begin{remark} Let $X$ be a Banach lattice and $(S(t))_{t\geq 0}$ a semigroup of convex monotone operators.
+Then, the quotient on the right hand side of~\eqref{eq:inv} is non-decreasing in $h>0$ and bounded from below.
+Hence, if the norm is order continuous, the limit on the right hand side of~\eqref{eq:inv} exists, and the domain is invariant.
+For details, we refer to~\cite{denk2019convex}.
+Typical examples are $L^p$-spaces and Orlicz hearts, see~\cite{wnuk1999banach}, while spaces of continuous functions with the supremum or $\kappa$-norm do not have this property.
+Thus, the domain of a nonlinear semigroup is in general not invariant, see~\cite{denk2020convex} for a counter example.
+One possibility to overcome this problem is the extension of the semigroup to a space with order continuous norm, see~\cite{BK21}.
+Another one is to weaken the definition of the generator by using monotone convergence, see~\cite{denk2020convex}.
+One can also rely on viscosity solutions, see~\cite{Crandall-Ishii-Lions92,dkn2,roecknen}.
+Finally, we want to mention an upcoming paper, where we use $\Gamma$-convergence to study the generator on the \emph{symmetric Lipschitz set}, which will be introduced in Section~\ref{sec:Lip}. \end{remark}

-The same arguments as in~\cite[Theorem 3.5]{dkn2} lead to the following uniqueness result.
+The same arguments as in~\cite[Theorem 3.5]{denk2019convex} lead to the following uniqueness result.
 For the sake of completeness, we provide a proof.